devguapo/MegaMan/README.md

 | /start                      | /start                               | Start an Exchange                         |
 | /admin                      | /admin                               | Ask an Admin for Help                     |
 | /report {username} {reason} | /report devguapo He is the developer | Report a User for an Admin to take Action |

-## Terms of Service
-`ZEEK!!!!
-Mention that we charge $3 towards buyer to cover gas fees.
-This will only be happening until token has rocketted.
-Thanks.`